ravina029/CustomerChurnPrediction/README.md

 - **Data Collection**: Gathering data about bank customers, including demographic information, account balances, credit card usage, customer service interactions etc. This model is trained on transformed dataset downloaded from kaggle. dataset link:https://github.com/ravina029/datasets/raw/main/feature_engineered_bankchurn_data.csv.zip
 - **Feature Engineering**: Extracting relevant features from the collected data, such as customer age, transaction activity, average balance, No of products, activity and complain.
 - **Model Training**: Developing classification model using machine learning algorithms such as random forest classifier to predict the likelihood of churn based on the extracted features.
-- **Evaluation**: Assessing the performance of the churn prediction models using metrics like accuracy, precision, recall, and area under the ROC curve (AUC).
-Achieved accuracy over 86.1%, precision_score=85.9, Recall_score:86 ROC AUC score=86.1% on test data.
-Still there are scope of improvements.
+- **Evaluation**: Assessed the performance of the churn prediction models using metrics like accuracy, precision, recall, and area under the ROC curve (AUC).
+We attained an accuracy of 82.5% on the test data, with a precision score of 55.9% and a recall score of 70.3%.
+The ROC AUC score stands at 78%.
+However, there is room for enhancement, particularly in improving the precision score.
+1. Our model's recall score of 70.3% means that the model correctly identified approximately 70.3% of all customers who actually churned.
+There is need to improve this score to retain the customers who are going to churn.
+2. Our precision score indicates that only 55% of positively predicted outcomes are accurate.
+This level of precision may result in misallocation of resources and benefits to customers who are mistakenly predicted to potentially churn, highlighting the need for improvement in our predictive model.
+3. And ROC AUC score of 78% suggests that the model has good discriminatory power in predicting customer churn.
+4. F1 score of approximately 0.62  suggests that the model achieves a reasonably good trade-off between correctly identifying positive instances (precision) and capturing all positive instances (recall).

 - **Deployment**: Deploying the model on cloud.

 ## Benefits